kalessil/phpinspectionsea/docs/probable-bugs.md

 ## 'mkdir(...)' race condition

-This issue is difficult to reproduce, as any of concurrency-related issues.
+This issue is difficult to reproduce, as any concurrency-related issues are.
-It appears when several processes are attempting to create a directory which is not yet existing, but between is_dir() and mkdir() calls another process already managed to create a directory.
+It appears when several processes are attempting to create a directory which does not yet exist.
+Specifically, when one process is between `is_dir()` and `mkdir()` after another process has already managed to create the directory.

-Apart of different code constructs which vulnerable to this issue type, the safe variant is following: `!is_dir($folder) && !mkdir($folder) && !is_dir($folder)`.
+Apart from different code constructs which are vulnerable to this type of issue, the safe variant is following: `!is_dir($folder) && !mkdir($folder) && !is_dir($folder)`.

 ## 'file_put_contents(...)' race condition

-> Note: the inspection is part of Php Inspections (EA Ultimate)
+> Note: this inspection is part of Php Inspections (EA Ultimate).

-> Note: in order to report all cases, please check the inspection settings
+> Note: in order to report all cases, please check the inspection settings.

-> Note: in Vagrant environment using LOCK_EX might cause warnings: `file_put_contents(): Exclusive locks are not supported for this stream`
+> Note: in Vagrant environments, using LOCK_EX might cause warnings: `file_put_contents(): Exclusive locks are not supported for this stream`
 > , which can be solved [in multiple ways](https://github.com/thephpleague/flysystem/issues/445#issuecomment-191160239)

-This issue is similar to `'mkdir(...)' race condition` case, but by default we are reporting only cases when php-content is written into a file - in this case concurrency issues can result into compromised or corrupted application state.
+This issue is similar to the `'mkdir(...)' race condition` case, but by default we are reporting only cases when php-content is written into a file - in this case concurrency issues can result in compromised or corrupted application state.

 ## Continue misbehaviour in switch

-Analyzes continue usage in switch-case context.
+This inspection analyzes continue usage in switch-case context.
 Due to PHP's [unusual continue syntax](https://secure.php.net/manual/en/control-structures.continue.php), new users who are used to other languages might be confused by its behaviour.